 It has long sleeves and a pointed hood.
 The hood provides shade in the sun and keeps people warm in the cold.
 When there were more desert dwellers and nomadic peoples, it also prevented sand from being blown in a person’s face.

 Woolen djellabas are the most traditional, but cotton djellabas are gaining popularity.
-Woolen garments are naturally preferred during the cooler winter months, whereas light-weight cotton dellabas are preferred on hot, sunny days.
-The colors vary, and the garment can be won in a variety of settings, from daily activities to special occasions.
+Woolen garments are naturally preferred during the cooler winter months, whereas lightweight cotton dellabas are preferred on hot, sunny days.
+The colors vary, and the garment can be worn in a variety of settings, from daily activities to special occasions.

 The kaftan is another long and flowing type of robe-like dress popular in Morocco.
 The kaftan, unlike the djellaba, is only worn by women.
 Historically, however, it was the ceremonial attire of judges.

 The kaftan was once strongly associated with royalty and nobility, but its use spread to the general populace during the Saadian dynasty.

 Kaftans are typically ornate and decorative, with beautiful braiding, beads, and sequins sewn onto luxurious fabrics.
 The kaftan is made from a variety of materials, including wool and cotton, but the most opulent kaftans are made from fine silk or luscious velvet.